Cycling in the Finnish archipelago

-I hopped from one island to another, enjoyed the sunshine, camped at the back garden of a airbnb place and behind the dingiest looking burger joint and, on my second night, dumped my carefully crafted tour plan and decided to just follow my guts.
+Hopping from one island to another, I enjoyed the sunshine, camped at the back garden of a airbnb place and behind the dingiest looking burger joint.
+On my second night, I dumped my carefully crafted tour plan and decided to just follow my guts.
 The next day, when passing a dock, I saw a ferry about to depart.
-I went to ask where it was headed and after making sure there was somewhere to camp, I rode my bike in front of the cars and headed to Åland islands.
-The ferry ride is cheaper if you overnight on one of the smaller islands before you continue to the main island, and even though I wasn’t really on a budget, I decided to do so.
+Barely knowing where it was headed, I rode my bike in front of the cars and headed to Åland islands.
+I chose to get off at the first small island where the ferry stopped a couple of hours later.

 I ended up on a postcard world of soft round rocks, open sea and pretty pink pavement.
 It was so lovely, I decided to stay for a second night before continuing my journey.
 After all, in three days I had already cycled about 40 km.
 Time for a rest day in the sun.